 10.4.5.
 Human remains or body parts;

 10.4.6.
 Living animals and plants;

-10.4.7.
-Perishable foodstuffs and non-foodstuffs and articles the transportation of which requires special equipment, safety means, permits or special temperature, air humidity or other exceptional conditions.
+10.4.8.
+Articles the transportation of which requires special equipment, safety means, permits or special temperature, air humidity or other exceptional conditions.

 a) The list of restrictions specified in the Delivery Rules is not finite.
 The Sender shall assess the suitability of the shipment for shipping and be fully liable for the packaging and contents.
 When ordering the delivery of shipping-prohibited articles, handing them over or causing them to be handed over for shipping in any manner whatsoever the Sender assumes full liability for the consequences of such undertaking and must cover the resulting losses sustained by DPD, if any.

 b) DPD shall not assume liability for the accepted shipments containing the articles (goods) or substances specified in this chapter of the Delivery Terms.
 DPD shall have the right to suspend the delivery at any time in line with the established procedure, should any suspicion arise that the shipment, without DPD being aware of it, handed over for delivery contains shipping-prohibited articles, which may jeopardise human health or other shipments, the environment or vehicle, or are prohibited from being carried over the territories of other states.
 In this case DPD shall assume all the necessary safety measures and shall have the right to apply to the appropriate public authorities.

 c) DPD shall have the right, in accordance with the procedure established by legal acts, to transfer to law enforcement or customs institutions shipments suspended or being confiscated at their request.
 The Sender shall be liable for the contents of the suspended and confiscated shipments.